georgioschr/The-Air-Traffic-and-the-Air-Pollution/README.md

 - [Cyprus (Pafos) Air Traffic Daily Historical Data](https://www.data.gov.cy/node/2462?language=en)

 ## Data Processing
 The data preprocessing requires to use use a Distributed data system.
-We have selected to use Hadoop Spark and [Google Cloud DataProc](https://cloud.google.com/dataproc/docs/concepts/overview) in to process the historical data of Air Quality that we have downloaded for the Cyprus data portal in order to aggregate them at a daily granularity, for easy data manipulation and analysis.
+We have selected to use Hadoop Spark and [Google Cloud DataProc](https://cloud.google.com/dataproc/docs/concepts/overview) in order to process the historical data of Air Quality that we have downloaded from the Cyprus data portal  and aggregate them at a daily granularity, for easy data manipulation and analysis.
 - [DataProc Setup and Job Scheduling](/cloud-dataproc)
 - [Air_Quality_Data Transformation](/notebook/air_quality_data_csv.ipynb)